Fatwa against insulting revered Sunni figures

-On 30 September 2010, Iranian supreme leader Ali Khamenei issued a fatwa prohibiting the insulting of any of the companions of Muhammad, held in high regard by Sunni Muslims, by Shia Muslims.
-His fatwa came in the aftermath of Kuwaiti Shia cleric Yasser al-Habib's public denunciation of Aisha bint Abi Bakr, the third wife of Muhammad, and celebration of her death anniversary, which prompted Kuwaiti government to revoke his citizenship and triggered Shia–Sunni strife globally.
+On 30 September 2010, second Iranian supreme leader Ali Khamenei issued a fatwa prohibiting the insulting by Shia Muslims of any of Muhammad's companions, who are all held in high regard by Sunni Muslims without distinction.
+His fatwa came in the immediate aftermath of statements made by Kuwaiti Shia cleric Yasser al-Habib, who had publicly denounced Muhammad's wife Aisha bint Abu Bakr and promoted celebrations of her death anniversary, which triggered a wave of intense backlash that negatively impacted Shia–Sunni relations.
+Al-Habib's remarks also prompted Kuwait to revoke his citizenship and sentence him to 10 years' imprisonment, but he had fled to Iraq and then to Iran before claiming asylum in the United Kingdom, where he remains stateless.

 Khamenei's fatwa was met with widespread approval across the Muslim world.
-However, it received backlash from Shia Muslims who oppose the Islamic Republic of Iran, including al-Habib.
-Khamenei responded by condemning them as so-called "MI6 Shias" for participating and broadcasting activities that are seen by Sunnis as sacrilegious.
-The incident also gained much attention in Western media following the Iranian government's accusation that Shia–Sunni tensions had been orchestrated by Israel and the Western world.
+However, it received backlash from Shia Muslims who oppose the Islamic Republic of Iran, including al-Habib himself.
+Khamenei responded by condemning them as "MI6 Shias" for participating in and broadcasting activities that Sunnis regard as sacrilegious, such as insulting Muhammad's companions and engaging in self-flagellation rituals.
+The incident gained much attention in Western media due to the Iranian government's accusation that Shia–Sunni tensions had been orchestrated by Israel and the Western world.

 The fatwa is binding only upon those who tie themselves by taqlid (conforming entirely to a scholar's opinion) to Khamenei.
 As such, Shia Muslims following other maraji (highest Shia clerical rank) who disagree with the ruling are not obliged to treat it as binding and may even act against it.
-A number of prominent Shia Muslim scholars who share the opinion embodied in Khamenei's fatwa include Muhammad Taqi Bahjat, Naser Makarem Shirazi, Abdul-Karim Mousavi Ardebili, Mousa Shubairi Zanjani and others.
-Notable Sunni Muslim scholars who supported the fatwa include Ahmed al-Tayeb, the grand imam of al-Azhar, and Said Aqil Siradj, then chairman of the Nahdlatul Ulama in Indonesia.
+A number of prominent Shia Muslim scholars who share the opinion embodied in Khamenei's fatwa include Mohammad-Taqi Bahjat Foumani, Naser Makarem Shirazi, Abdul-Karim Mousavi Ardebili, and Mousa Shubairi Zanjani.
+Notable Sunni Muslim scholars who welcomed the fatwa include Ahmed Mohamed Ahmed El-Tayeb and Said Aqil Siradj.